Table of Contents:

 If the bill were to become law, it could give some brands ammunition against ecommerce platforms for allowing the sale of counterfeits.
 However, this would only apply in situations where the health and safety of customers were on the line.
 Products that don’t ordinarily pose a health risk if made incorrectly won’t receive the same kind of attention from commerce platforms.

 Beyond that, ecommerce platforms would be incentivized to tighten up their vetting process and get rid of counterfeiters quickly.
-Instead of it being all on the brand to play whack a mole, the platform would grab a hammer and play, too.
+Instead of it being all on the brand to do a trademark monitoring, the platform would grab a hammer and play, too.
 This could bring the overall number of counterfeiters down over time.